cisagov/get.gov/pages/help/help_faq.md

 Learn more about [what happens after you request a .gov domain](https://get.gov/domains/before/#what-happens-after-you-request-your-%2Egov-domain).

 <span id="add-or-remove-from-domain"></span>
-## I need to add or remove someone from my domain.
+## How do I add or remove someone from my domain?
 You can add or remove domain managers without contacting us.

 1. Sign in to the [.gov registrar](https://manage.get.gov){target="_blank"} using your Login.gov account.